Standard Model Predictions for Rare K and B Decays without New Physics Infection: SM Predictions for Rare Decay Branching Ratios

 \subsection{Main Strategy and First Results}

 But this is the story of the ratios.
 We would like to make one step further and obtain SM predictions for branching ratios themselves.
 The proposal of \cite{Buras:2021nns,Buras:2022wpw} is to use in the ratios in question the experimental values for the $\Delta F=2$ observables in (\ref{loop}) to predict the branching ratios for rare $K$ and $B$ decays.
-There are three arguments for this procedure: \begin{itemize} \item The experimental status of $\Delta F=2$ observables is much better than the one of rare decays and their theoretical status is very good. \item To obtain true SM predictions from branching ratios that are not infected by NP the only logical possibility is to assume that SM describes properly $\Delta F=2$ observables not allowing them to be infected by NP. \item The latter assumption is supported by the data on $\Delta F=2$ observables as pointed out in \cite{Buras:2022wpw} and repeated below.
-There is presently no need for NP contributions to $\Delta F=2$ observables to fit the data. \end{itemize}
+There are four arguments for this procedure: \begin{itemize} \item The experimental status of $\Delta F=2$ observables is much better than the one of rare decays and their theoretical status is very good. \item To obtain SM predictions for branching ratios that are not infected by NP the only logical possibility is to assume that SM describes properly $\Delta F=2$ observables not allowing them to be infected by NP. \item The latter assumption is supported by the data on $\Delta F=2$ observables as pointed out in \cite{Buras:2022wpw} and repeated below.
+There is presently no need for NP contributions to $\Delta F=2$ observables to fit the data. \item There is no other sector of flavour observables that can determine all CKM parameters beyond $\vus$, in particular $\vub$ and $\vcb$, in which the tensions between inclusive and exclusive determinations of the latter can be avoided. \end{itemize}

-Inserting then experimental values of $\Delta M_q$ into (\ref{CMFV61}) and using the most recent LQCD values of $\hat B_q$ from \cite{Dowdall:2019bea} as listed in Table~\ref{tab:input} one finds the results for $B_{s,d}\to\mu^+\mu^-$ and the remaining rare $B$ decays in Table~\ref{tab:SMBRBV2}.
+Inserting then experimental values of $\Delta M_q$ into (\ref{CMFV61}) and using the most recent LQCD values of $\hat B_q$ from \cite{Dowdall:2019bea}, as listed in Table~\ref{tab:input}, one finds the results for $B_{s,d}\to\mu^+\mu^-$ and the remaining rare $B$ decays in Table~\ref{tab:SMBRBV2}.
 Similar, setting the experimental value of $|\varepsilon_K|$ into (\ref{R11}) and (\ref{R12a}) and including all theoretical uncertainties and experimental ones from $|\varepsilon_K|$ and $\beta$ in (\ref{betagamma}) one finds the results for $\kpn$ and $\klpn$ and subsequently for the remaining rare $K$ decays in Table~\ref{tab:SMBRBV2}.
-These are the most precise {\em true} SM predictions for decays in question to date.

-Among the results shown in Table~\ref{tab:SMBRBV2} the most interesting are the $2.7\sigma$ anomaly in $B_s\to\mu^+\mu^-$, where the data are {\em below} the SM prediction and the recent result on $B^+\to K^+\nu\bar\nu$ where the data are visibly {\em above} the SM prediction but the experimental error is still large.